Global Health Emphasis

 GHE Courses

-The following Global Health courses are offered during the regular USP@UCU semester.
+The following Global Health courses are offered during the regular USP semester.

-Cross Cultural Practicum in Global Health is a 4-credit course providing the academic framework and seminar-based learning to allow undergraduate students to learn how culture and cross-cultural health disparities are important to global health.
-This course is designed for learning global health applications and global health community engagement in Uganda.
-Direct clinical or public health training is not the goal of this class; however, training and mentorship in cross-cultural understanding and communication for global health settings guides curriculum and instruction.
-Learning objectives of this course should allow for translation of this specific Ugandan learning context to a diversity of postgraduate healthcare applications in any country.
+Global Health Seminar and the Global Health Practicum provide the academic framework and seminar-based learning to allow undergraduate students to learn how culture and cross-cultural health disparities are important to global health.
+These courses are designed for learning global health applications and global health community engagement in Uganda.
+Direct clinical or public health training is not the goal of these class; however, training and mentorship in cross-cultural understanding and communication for global health settings guides curriculum and instruction.
+Learning objectives of these course should allow for translation of this specific Ugandan learning context to a diversity of postgraduate healthcare applications in any country.

-In this class, students will utilize immersive hospital and public health internship experiences, relevant readings, and seminar course discussions to grow in the cultural competencies of openness, flexibility, engagement, self-awareness, cultural humility, adaptability/resilience, and integration.
+In these classes, students will utilize immersive hospital and public health internship experiences, relevant readings, and seminar course discussions to grow in the cultural competencies of openness, flexibility, engagement, self-awareness, cultural humility, adaptability/resilience, and integration.
 These competencies are not discussed with pretense of expertise, but instead to allow students to gain deeper understanding of how cultural diversity effects nursing, medical, and public health practice.

-Download the syllabus for Cross-Cultural Practicum in Global Health.
+Download the syllabus for Global Health Seminar and Global Health Practicum.

 Infectious Disease & Epidemiology (4 credits)